 Report it to the closer authority office

-It is true that many times women are not heard and sexual harassment it’s no taken seriously, but we must not fail to denounce these situations. ⇒ I also suggest making a list of some places such as hospitals, embassies, police stations if you should report or appeal for medical assistance in case of sexual abuse (you must check in the first three days after a rape as medical evidence should be collected within 72 hours). ⇒ Make a list with useful emergency words in the language of the country you are visiting.
+It is true that many times women are not heard and sexual harassment it’s no taken seriously, but we must not fail to denounce these situations. ⇒ I also suggest making a list of some places such as hospitals, embassies, police stations if you should report or appeal for medical assistance in case of sexual abuse (you must check in the first three days after rape as medical evidence should be collected within 72 hours). ⇒ Make a list with useful emergency words in the language of the country you are visiting.

-In case you are doing Couchsurfing, Karin says that since that episode she always make sure her hosts has had male and female guests alike to avoid an unpleasant surprise on arrival.
+In case you are doing Couchsurfing, Karin says that since that episode she always makes sure her hosts have had male and female guests alike to avoid an unpleasant surprise on arrival.
 This is her advice: In case you feel bad with your host be firm and decisive and speak loudly and clearly, right from the start.
 Also reach out to others within the community, even to those who declined your request before.
 Most importantly, trust your gut.

 If you have experienced sexual harassment abroad you are not alone.